emorgan05/100-days-of-code/log.md

 **Today's Progress**: Kim's website.
 Still not linked to the host.
 Have to wait full 48 hours to call customer service again.
 AngularJS: Worked through level 1 and level 2 of CodeSchool's tutorial.
 Refreshed on Javascript if statements.

 **Thoughts:** I'm not sure this tutorial is taking me where I want to go with it.
-Feeling discouraged about jobs.

 **Link to work:** http://campus.codeschool.com/courses/shaping-up-with-angularjs/level/2/wrap-up